Are yoga mats recyclable in Australia?

 You can send your old yoga mat to me and I’ll cover your cost for TerraCycle to responsibly recycle your mat for you.

-I agree that the topic of recycling yoga mats in Australia is one fraught with difficulty but there are solutions, the most important one of which, I think, is to try to buy sustainably to begin with, with biodegradability in mind, so that you can manage the disposal of products within your own home.
+I agree that the topic of recycling yoga mats in Australia is one fraught with difficulty but there are solutions, the most important one of which, I think, is to try to buy eco-friendly products to begin with, with biodegradability in mind, so that you can manage the disposal of products within your own home.

 Andrea x